jasperanders/Bachelorthesis/Thesis/md/thesis.md

 These five systems consist of popular e-learning applications used by large parts of German higher education. _Illias_, _Moodle_, and _Open Olat_ are open source and free to use.
 Both _Blackboard_ and _LPlus_ are closed source and are paid products.
 Besides _LPlus_, all of the products are learning management systems (LMS).
 A learning management system provides management of the complete e-learning process in a single application.
 LMS allow for the distribution of teaching material, exchange between students, and provide a platform for educators to get in touch with their students.
 The systems discussed here also incorporate e-assessment features.
 German universities often have such LMS in operation.
 Using the integrated assessment tools becomes a seamless experience for these institutions.
 While this appeals in theory, the integrated assessment capabilities still need to be evaluated.
 We will measure the quality of all five tools based on their degree of fulfillment of the requirements and design principles we laid out in section _2_.

 As a baseline, all these tools are market-ready products.
 All of them have user management with respective permissions, and are actively maintained, laying a foundation for the _protection of data, attributability and integrity_.
 Further, all of them rely on a browser to provide their services, thus being device agnostic.
 They also leverage automation where it is possible.
-Thus, they match _the equal treatment requirement_.
+Thus, they match _requirement 2.3_.

 ## General validity

 All products allow a variety of question types, thus partly matching the first design principle.
-To completely fulfil the _general validity requirement_, exams need to enforce per question time constraints.
+To completely fulfil the _requirement 2.1._, exams need to enforce per question time constraints.
 Here only _Open Olat_, and _LPlus_ can provide such a feature.
 The other systems allow for time constraints to be set on the whole exam; time limits on a per question basis are not possible.

 ## Protection against contestation